No results found.

 • ✅ indicates that the respective provider supports the specific data field.

 • Let’s explain ✅s and ❌s with an example: When you search for a specific wheel center cap on Amazon, you would see this search results page.
 Apify provides description fields for all results like this.
-Zyte doesn’t offer such descriptions; therefore, you see ❌ under Zyte in the above chart.
+Zyte doesn’t offer such descriptions; therefore, you see ❌ next to Zyte in the chart above.

 • “Top Reviews” refers to the most prominent reviews for a product.